Preston Tower

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Preston Tower is open every day of the year from 10:00 AM to 6:00 PM, or until dusk, whichever comes first.
+The tower is open every day of the year from 10am to 6pm, or until dusk, whichever comes first.

 Admission Charges